Fire Alarm Systems Explained By Elite Fire Security Bristol

 What is the principle of a fire alarm?

-Most fire alarm systems have the same principle; warning people in and around a building if there is heat, smoke or fire detected or if the fire alarm emergency glass unit has been broken, warning them to evacuate.
-Fire alarm systems can do more than this and it depends how sophisticated the system is if it does anything else.
+Most fire systems have the same principle; warning people in and around a building if there is heat, smoke or fire detected or if the fire alarm emergency glass unit has been broken, warning them to evacuate.
+Fire systems can do more than this and it depends on how sophisticated the system is if it does anything else.

 Why would you have a fire alarm system?

 A combination of heat and smoke detection alerts building occupants of smoke, heat and fire through sirens, bells, and warning lights to give them time to evacuate safely.

 Do you have to have a fire system if you are a business?

 The UK fire alarm regulations state that all business premises must have ‘an appropriate fire detection system’ to ensure that if there is a fire, it can be easily detected and all occupants are warned and able to evacuate quickly and safely.

 Will a fire alarm reduce my business insurance?